 Within the Severn Gorge Conservation Area, we have introduced even tighter controls through the making of an Article 4 Direction to restrict permitted development.

-Further information on the management of conservation areas can be obtained from English Heritage.
+Further information on the management of conservation areas can be obtained from Historic England.
 In addition to the existing areas, we continue to research and identify other potential conservation areas.